greenelab/model-free-data/README.md

 Casey S. Greene, Daniel S. Himmelstein, Jason H. Moore<br>
 _Evolutionary Computation, Machine Learning and Data Mining in Bioinformatics_ (2010) DOI: 10.1007/978-3-642-12211-8_7

 Previously, this data was hosted at http://discovery.dartmouth.edu/model_free_data/.
-As of July 2016, this repository is the preferred location as the legacy site is no longer supported.
+In July 2016, the data was migrated to this repository and modernized.
+The legacy site is no longer supported, use this site instead.
+The data contents are equivalent, although directory structures, file extensions, and text-file header rows have been refined.

 ## Introduction